freon4dsl/Freon-documentation/docu-content/010_Documentation/050_Scoping,_Typing,_and_Validating/010_Scope_Provider/+page.md

     import Note from "$lib/notes/Note.svelte";
 </script>

-# The Scoper Definition Files

-In the scoper definition you provide the information necessary to determine which names are visible from a certain element of your user's model.
+# Scope Provider

+Scoping is about the question of which names are accessible/visible where.
+In the general case, all names in a context are divided into sets, called **namespaces**.
+These sets do not overlap, but there can be subsets.

+The **scope provider** (or **scoper**, for short) definition provides the information necessary to determine which names are in which set.
+Any part of the scoper definition must be included in a file with the extension `.scope`.
+All files with this extension in the _defs_ folder (i.e. the folder were you keep your definition files) are combined into one scoper definition.

 ## Namespaces

+The default scoper simply regards the model of your user as the one and only namespace.

-In the scoper definition you can mark a list of concepts to be **namespaces**.
-Any _namespace_ has its own set of visible names.
-Any namespace shadows the visible names from its surrounding namespace (using lexical scope).
+However, in the scoper definition you can mark a list of concepts to be **namespaces**.
+Every _namespace_ holds its own set of visible names.
+Any namespace shadows the visible names from its surrounding namespace (using lexical scope), which means that if name A is both in the outer, and in the inner namespace, in the inner namespace only the inner name is used.
-The default scoper simply regards the model of your user as the only namespace.

 ```ts
 // DocuProject/src/defs/scoper-docu.scope#L3-L3